dmd-program/dmd-100/topics/interaction_design.md

 ## Interaction vs interactive

+## Meaning

+Semantics is the study of meaning.
+Semiotics is the study of signs, symbols, and their interpretation.

 ## Flow

 Flow was named by Mihály Csíkszentmihályi, a Hungarian psychologist.
 Flow is a kind of mental state where a person is completely immersed in concentration and focus when doing something.